MinKruger/Rock-Scissors-Paper/README.md

-# Rock-Scissors-Paper
+# Rock Scissors Paper
-Another non-professional project
+Another non-professional project for university;

+Language in portuguese and all rights reserved.